olebole/irafdoc/doc/tv.wcslab.rst

   </p>
   <p>
   The ra/dec transformation is a special case.
-Since by convention ra increases <tt>"to the left"</tt>, opposite of standard convention, the first axis transformation needs to be multiplied by -1.
+Since by convention ra increases <span style="font-family: monospace;">"to the left"</span>, opposite of standard convention, the first axis transformation needs to be multiplied by -1.
 This results in the following formulas:
   </p>